The video marketing landscape continues to shift and evolve as new platforms emerge, old ones grow, and user habits change.

 Video Content Types for Businesses

-Explainer videos are short and visual explainers that help your customers understand your product or service.
+Short and visual explainers help your customers understand your product or service.

-They’re an ideal choice for B2B companies or product-driven companies that want to explain a complex product to their customers.
+They’re an ideal choice for B2B companies or product-driven video production companies that want to explain a complex product to their customers.
 Examples include SaaS businesses like Autopilot and SlideShare and tools like Canva.

 This type of content also works well for businesses with an established brand image because people will come back again and again if they're familiar with what kind of product they're getting into.